AndrewTweddle/CodingChallenge/readme.md

 Generally I think my algorithm compared quite well to these two.
 I've included the details of the comparison towards the end of this page.

-UPDATE: [Sortable are hiring again](http://sortable.com/challenge/).
-So I might get to submit my entry after all!
+UPDATE: It looks like [Sortable are hiring again](http://sortable.com/challenge/) in 2015!

 # Running the code